followmyutopia/devextreme-documentation/api-reference/30 Data Layer/Query/3 Methods/sum(getter).md

 ===================================================================

 <!--shortDescription-->
-Calculates the sum of getter values.
+Calculates the sum of all values found using a [getter](/Documentation/Guide/Data_Layer/Data_Layer/#Getters_And_Setters).
 <!--/shortDescription-->

 <!--paramName1-->getter<!--/paramName1-->
 <!--paramType1-->Object<!--/paramType1-->
 <!--paramDescription1-->
-The [getter](/Documentation/Guide/Data_Layer/Data_Layer/#Getters_And_Setters) to be used for calculating the sum.
+A getter; in most cases, the name of the field that provides values for the calculation.
 <!--/paramDescription1-->

 <!--returnType-->Promise<Number><!--/returnType-->